hsnd90/crud-dynamodb-on-aws-lambda/README.md

  With this repository, you can perform DynamoDB CRUD operations via AWS Lambda.

  For production environment you should add NODE_ENV=production to Lambda Enviroment records.

+ You can create Lambda by uploading the dist.zip file in the repository.